All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 is typically cycled rather than used continuously.
 Most protocols run 8 to 16 weeks on, followed by at least 4 weeks off.
 Cycling prevents desensitization and allows assessment of which effects persist after discontinuation.
 Your physician determines how many cycles are appropriate based on your ongoing needs.

-What if I do not exercise much?
+What if I don't exercise much?
 Is TB-500 still worth adding?

 Exercise recovery is one of TB-500's primary applications, but not its only benefit.
 Patients who are less active may still benefit from TB-500's tissue remodeling support during significant weight loss, its anti-inflammatory properties, and its connective tissue repair effects.
-That said, patients who are not physically active may find less immediate benefit from the musculoskeletal recovery aspects.
+But patients who aren't physically active may find less immediate benefit from the musculoskeletal recovery aspects.
 Your physician can help determine whether TB-500 is warranted for your specific situation.

 Are there side effects specific to this combination?